Box Additional Configuration - Mule 4

 The host where Box exposes its API.

-The port at which Box services listen for incoming requests.
+The port where Box services listen for incoming requests.
 Default: 443

-The base path of the Box services' base URI.
+The base path for the Box services' base URI.

 The protocol which Box services follow.
 Default: HTTPS